-- There is the potential for conflict between turning traffic yielding to cyclists and buses continuing on the mainline. - signalising the junction.
+- There is the potential for conflict between turning traffic yielding to cyclists and buses continuing on the mainline. - Consideration must also be given to cyclists crossing the mainline to enter or exit the side road.
+Where a significant demand is found for these movements then consideration should be given to signalising the junction.